Temporary Assistance for Needy Families

 Temporary Assistance for Needy Families program provides cash benefits to eligible families while they are looking for employment.
 TANF assures a temporary cash financial assistance to qualifying US citizens and residents when they really need it.
 Families must be financially needy and have a minor child to qualify for assistance.

 In general, States determine the exact financial eligibility rules and benefit amounts.
 Some families have eligible children but the adults who care for their children are ineligible for aid.
-These are termed “child only” families because benefits are paid only on behalf of the children.
+These are termed “child-only” families because benefits are paid only on behalf of the children.

-The four main goals of TANF program listed above offers basic cash assistance to needy families plus work activities for those welfare families.
+The four main goals of the TANF program listed above offer basic cash assistance to needy families plus work activities for those welfare families.
 In addition, the goals also provide authority for states to use TANF grants for a wide variety of benefits and services for welfare families and other low-income families with children.

-States use welfare grants to help support work for low-income families through providing child care or transportation aid.
+States use welfare grants to help support work for low-income families by providing child care or transportation aid.
 The authority to provide assistance to care for children in the homes of relatives has been used by states to provide benefits and services to children and families of children who have been, or are at risk of, neglect or abuse and are placed in the care of a relative (e.g., grandparent, aunt, uncle).
 Further, TANF funds have been used for programs and services aimed at accomplishing the “family formation” goals of TANF (goals three and four listed above, and ending dependence through marriage, which is a component of goal two).

 Federal Government rules provide for a maximum of 60 months of such cash benefit to anyone, when eligible, in their lifetime.
 This is the five-year time limit on receiving welfare as stipulated by the law.
 However, up to 20% of the welfare cases may be extended beyond the five years for reason of “hardship,” with hardship defined by the States.

 It should be noted that TANF work participation rules and time limits do not apply to families receiving benefits and services not considered “assistance.”
-Such benefits and services include child care, transportation aid, state earned income tax credits for working families, activities to reduce out-of-wedlock pregnancies, activities to promote marriage and two-parent families, and activities to help families that have experienced or are “at risk” of child abuse and neglect.
+Such benefits and services include child care, transportation aid, the state earned income tax credits for working families, activities to reduce out-of-wedlock pregnancies, activities to promote marriage and two-parent families, and activities to help families that have experienced or are “at-risk” of child abuse and neglect.